Dometic 15,000 BTU Brisk II Air

 - Frequent cycles can cause a shaking effect

-The Coleman Airxcel 48203C966 08-0079 Mach 3 features all-copper tubing gas-flux brazed couplings, so it’s built for longevity and durability.
-With 320 CFM of airflow, it can offer you a cool environment within minutes, making it a standout among competitive non-Airxcel models, even with just 13,500 BTUs.
-It weighs only 79.5 pounds and is available in your selection of black or white.
+The Coleman RV air conditioner Airxcel Mach 3 Plus is built for longevity and durability with its all-copper tubing, gas-flux brazed joints.
+With 320 CFM of airflow, it can offer you a cool environment within minutes, making it a standout among non-Airxcel models of a similar spec, with just 13,500 BTUs.

 - Dual usage